-King Louis XV escorted the newlyweds Marie Antoinette and Louis-Auguste to their bridal chamber on their wedding night in May 1770, gave them his blessings and a goodnight kiss.
-Clearly nothing happened that night (the sheets were inspected extensively by the courtiers the next morning).
+On their wedding night in May 1770, King Louis XV escorted the newlyweds Marie Antoinette and Louis-Auguste to their bridal chamber.
+He gave them his blessings and a goodnight kiss.
+However, nothing happened that night, as the sheets were inspected extensively by the courtiers the next morning.

 DISCLOSURE: I get commissions for purchases made through some of the links in this article.

-Bear in mind the bride was 14 years old at the time and the groom was 15!
-It could have been their inexperience that night, but nothing happened for the next 7 years to come.
+It's worth noting that the bride was 14 years old at the time, and the groom was 15.
+It could have been their inexperience that night, but nothing happened for the next 7 years.

 Unfortunately, the first child was a daughter, Marie Thérèse (20 December 1778 - 19 October 1851).